baldesco/SDC_Capstone/README.md

 Table of Contents:
 1. Project Introduction
-2. Build Instructions
+2. Build and usage Instructions
-3. Reflection on how to tune the controller parameters
-4. Results

 ## 1. Project Introduction
 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.